From Persistence to Resilience: New Betti Numbers for Analyzing Robustness in Simplicial Complex Networks: Preliminaries

-As mentioned above (Figure~\ref{fig:SC}), a simplicial complex is constructed by gluing simplices together by means of their faces, resulting in different degrees of adjacency between the simplices.
-Here we focus on the notion of lower adjacencies introduced in \cite{Dani_Juan_Dario20}. \begin{definition} Let $\tau$ and $\tau'$ be simplices of a simplicial complex $X$.
+Geometrically, a simplicial complex can be understood by gluing simplices together by means of their faces.
+Hence, we can consider different degrees of adjacency between the simplices.
+Here, we focus on the notion of lower adjacencies introduced in~\cite{Dani_Juan_Dario20}. \begin{definition} Let $\tau$ and $\tau'$ be simplices of a simplicial complex $X$.
 We say that $\tau$ and $\tau'$ are \emph{$h$-lower adjacent} if there exist a $h$-simplex $\sigma$ such that $\sigma\face \tau$ and $\sigma\face \tau'$.
 In this case, we write $\tau\sim_{L_h} \tau'$. \end{definition}